 If you originally apply as a non-degree student, you must reapply as a certificate student before you have completed 9 s.h. of coursework.
 Only 9 s.h. hours of coursework taken as a non-degree student can be transferred to a certificate or MA program.

 While the graduate certificate can be a pathway to a Master's Degree at ECU, completion of the certificate does not guarantee admission into a graduate degree program.
 Application to the MA program must be made separately.
 Credit earned as part of a graduate certificate program may be transferred into a degree program with the approval of the Director of Graduate Studies.
-If all certificate credits are to count towards a graduate degree at ECU, application to the degree program must be made before half of the certificate hours (6 s.h.) have been completed.
 A maximum of 9 non-degree s.h. can be applied toward a graduate degree.

 Applications for the MA in English degree program include a completed application form, official transcripts of all prior academic work, letters of recommendation, appropriate standardized test scores (the English Department accepts either the GRE or MAT), statement of purpose, a portfolio (Creative Writing concentration only), and a $75 application fee.